ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-morse.rst

 The following steps will get you running with the Rover example.

+First, make sure you have a copy of the :ref:`ArduPilot code <where-to-get-the-code>`

-First, start the rover simulator:
+Then open a terminal and start the rover simulator from within your /ardupilot directory:

 ::

    morse run libraries/SITL/examples/Morse/rover.py

-Then start ArduPilot SITL, using the morse-rover simulation backend
+Open another terminal to /ardupilot directory and start ArduPilot SITL, using the morse-rover simulation backend

 ::